Maryland Theft Lawyer

 - Receiving stolen property

 In order to be charged with and convicted of theft, you must act knowingly.
-In other words, purchasing goods without realizing they had been stolen by their previous owner would not constitute an instance of receiving stolen property, for example.
-However, if you should have known the goods were stolen, this might also constitute sufficient evidence for a theft charge and should result in contact with a Maryland theft attorney.
+In other words, purchasing goods without realizing they had been stolen by their previous owner would not constitute an instance of receiving stolen property.
+However, if you should have known the goods were stolen, this might also constitute sufficient evidence for a theft charge and it may be in your best interests to get in contact with a Maryland theft attorney.

 Section 7-103 outlines how value is determined in cases of theft.
 According to this code, the value is defined as the market value of the services or property stolen where and when the crime occurred.
 If this value cannot be determined, the value is assumed to be the replacement value of the services or property within a reasonable time frame after the crime.